Napoleon1414/marielaProject/README.md

 - npm or yarn
 - Angular CLI (`npm install -g @angular/cli`)

+### Available Scripts

+The project includes several convenient scripts for development:

+- `npm run dev` - Start both frontend and backend in parallel
+- `npm run dev:frontend` - Start only the frontend
+- `npm run dev:backend` - Start only the backend
+- `npm run install:all` - Install dependencies for both frontend and backend
+- `npm run start:prod` - Build and serve production version with backend

 ### 1. Clone the Repository
 ```bash
 git clone <repository-url>